We provide a more comprehensive methodology for the conservation module, click here to view or download the Conservation Analytic Technical Guide.

 The water theme is based on impacts related to four aquatic subthemes: Watershed Integrity, Water Demand (Agricultural and Urban), Groundwater Recharge Potential, and Priority Resource Areas.

 Water Demand (Agricultural and Urban) Land cover changes and associated land use can impact agricultural water demand.
 When agricultural lands expand into natural lands, agricultural water demand in that area may increase.
-Alternatively, urban lands expanding into agricultural lands can reduce agricultural water demand and increase regional urban water demand.
+Alternatively, urban lands expanding into agricultural lands can reduce agricultural water demand and increase urban water demand for the region.
 Demand can also change when lands are converted from one agricultural type to another.

 Groundwater Recharge Potential Land cover changes will also impact groundwater recharge potential.
-When natural, agricultural, or developed open space land cover becomes low-, medium-, or high-density urban, the groundwater recharge potential in that area will be reduced.
-Alternatively, when low-, medium-, or high-density development is returned to natural, agricultural, or developed open space, recharge potential will be restored.
-The model is used to measure the net change in volume of potential groundwater recharge.
-The model does not quantify the relationship between groundwater recharge, actual evapotranspiration (AET), and runoff; nor does it quantify the shift in that relationship that was caused by changes in land use and land management.
+When natural, agricultural or developed open space land cover changes to low-, medium-, or high-density developed open land space cover, the groundwater recharge potential in that area will be reduced.
+Alternatively, when low-, medium-, or high-density developments are returned to natural, agricultural, or developed open space, recharge potential will be restored.
+The model does not specifically quantify the relationship between groundwater recharge, actual evapotranspiration (AET), and runoff; nor does it quantify the shift in that relationship that was caused by changes in land use and land management.

-Priority Resource Areas The change in acreage by type in water resource priority areas (such as Wetlands, Floodplains, Active River Area, and Drinking Water Source Watersheds) provides the spatial extent of land cover change in those areas.
-Additionally, users can upload their own priority areas to measure the change in acreage by type within those areas.
+Priority Resource Areas Here, land cover change in acreage in water resource priority areas (such as Wetlands, Floodplains, Active River Area, and Drinking Water Source Watersheds) is reported.

 Terrestrial Habitat Conservation

 - Acres of Amphibian Habitat Degraded and/or Improved - Area of amphibian habitat degraded and/or improved (acres)